mainsail-crew/mainsail/docs/update-guide/klipper.md

 ## Klipper
 ### Update from Repository

-To update Klipper directly from its repository, run the following command:
+To update Klipper directly from its repository, run the following command in a terminal:

 ```bash
 cd ~/klipper